Dry needling Brisbane

 And unlike the 12 main meridians, Jing Jin have no defined acupuncture points.

-Since 100BCE, acupuncturists have been needling into painful spots in the Jing Jin to bring about pain relief along the pathways of the tendino-muscular meridians.
+Acupuncturists have always been needling into points in the Jing Jin along the pathways of the tendino-muscular meridians.

 To find these painful spots, acupuncturists palpate (press into) the muscles along the course of the Jing Jin.

-When the paitient says ‘oh yes’, the acupuncturist needles into the painful spot.
+When the paitient says ‘oh yes’, the acupuncturist needles into the spot.

 The needling is precise, and the needles don’t stay in for long.